PiratePartyVT/piratepartyvt.github.io/contribute.md

 <div class="col-xs-12 col-sm-8">
   <h4>Developers</h4>
   <p>
-  If you would like to contribute to this site please start by making your own branch.
+  If you would like to contribute to this site please start by making your own fork.
 Please don't push straight to master.
   </p>
   <p>
   <h4>Basics of contributing</h4>
   New to github?
 You may want to start with their own <a href="https://help.github.com/desktop/guides/getting-started/" target="_blank">GitHub Desktop</a>.<br/>
   <br/>
   This site was built with <a href="https://jekyllrb.com/" target="_blanl">Jekyll</a>.<br/>
   Jekyll is a simple, blog-aware, static site generator.
-We use it to create templates for this site.
+We use it to create templates and content for this site.
 If Jekyll is new to you read about it <a href="http://jekyllrb.com/" target="_blank">here</a>.
 <br/>
   </p>
   <hr/>